zellij-org/zellij-org.github.io/content/news/beta.md

 {{<figure src="/img/beta-post-layout.png" class="center">}}

-### Webassembly plugin system
+### WebAssembly plugin system

 Zellij is built with extendability in mind.

 One can extend Zellij, creating pane types beyond a simple terminal.
-This can be done with any compiled language.
+This can be done with [any language that compiles to WebAssembly](https://github.com/appcypher/awesome-wasm-langs).
 For examples and API documentation, see: `<plugin documentation link>`.

 {{<figure src="/img/beta-post-plugins.png" class="center">}}